Bloomberg Terminal: History

 In 1981, Michael Bloomberg was fired from Salomon Brothers.
 He was given no severance package, but owned $10 million worth of equity as a partner at the firm.
-Using this money, Bloomberg, having designed in-house computerized financial systems for Salomon, set up a data services company named Innovative Market Systems (IMS) based on his belief that Wall Street would pay a premium for high-quality business information, delivered instantaneously on computer terminals in a variety of usable formats.
+Using this money, Bloomberg, having designed in-house computerized financial systems for Salomon, set up a data services company named Innovative Market Systems (IMS) based on his belief that Wall Street would pay a premium for high-quality business information, delivered instantly on computer terminals in a variety of usable formats.
 The company sold customized computer terminals that delivered real-time market data, financial calculations and other analytics to Wall Street firms.
-At first, the machine was called the Market Master terminal, but later became known as the Bloomberg Terminal or simply "The Bloomberg".
+At first, the machine was called the Market Master terminal, but later became known as the Bloomberg Terminal or simply "The Bloomberg."
 The terminal was released to market in December 1982.
 Merrill Lynch became the company's first customer, purchasing a 30% stake in IMS for $30 million in exchange for a five-year restriction on marketing the terminals to Merrill Lynch's competitors.
 In 1984, Merrill Lynch released IMS from the restriction.

 In 1990, the Bloomberg keyboard was released with a trackball and built-in voice-chat features.
 In 1991, the first color edition of the terminal was released.

 Michael Bloomberg stepped away from working on the terminal in 2001 to run for New York City mayor, but returned to lead the project in 2014.
 Starting in 2012, Bloomberg Terminal had a greater annual revenue than Thomson Reuters, the company that founded the market data business.

 Currently, the hardware aspect of the terminal is only a series of accessories.
 Some of those accessories are a custom keyboard with special keys, a fingerprint scanner, and a dual-screen display.

 Pricing

 Sales from the Bloomberg terminal account for more than 85 percent of Bloomberg L.P.'s annual revenue.
-The financial data vendor's proprietary computer system starts at $25,000 per user per year.
+The financial data vendor's proprietary computer system starts at $30,000 per user per year.